Dominican Republic shuts most ports ahead of Hurricane Maria

 The refinery’s docks temporarily closed earlier in September due to Hurricane Irma, but they resumed operations days later.

 Refidomsa, owned by the island’s government and Venezuela’s state-run oil firm Petróleos de Venezuela, S.A.
-(PDVSA) [PDVSA.UL], this week issued a “yellow alert” to the industry ahead of Maria, which means it will monitor the storm to decide on further action, the Dominican firm said.
+(PDVSA), this week issued a “yellow alert” to the industry ahead of Maria, which means it will monitor the storm to decide on further action, the Dominican firm said.

 Puerto Rico’s Yabucoa terminal operated by Buckeye Partners suspended operations on Tuesday.
 The company is monitoring the storm to decide whether to close its Bahamas terminal, the largest in the Caribbean.